microsoft/fast/packages/web-components/fast-foundation/src/select/select.spec.md

 - content - the content of the button
 - start - often times a glyph, icon, or button precedes the content
 - end - often times a glyph, icon, or button follows the content
-- expand-glyph - glyph that indicates the select is expandable often a chevron.
+- expand-glyph - glyph that indicates the select is expandable, often represented by a downward chevron.

 ### Anatomy and Appearance
 **Structure:**